piya03/bepositive-watches/assets/plugins/magnific-popup/website/documentation.md

 });
 {% endhighlight %}

-Note that path to the file that will be loaded should have the same origin (e.g. be on the same domain), [learn more](http://stackoverflow.com/questions/3076414/ways-to-circumvent-the-same-origin-policy).
+Note that path to the file that will be loaded should have the same origin (e.g. be on the same domain), [Learn More](http://stackoverflow.com/questions/3076414/ways-to-circumvent-the-same-origin-policy).

 Ajax options: